- Find Information

 - Family Studies Abstracts (EBSCO) This link opens in a new windowIncludes bibliographic records covering essential areas related to family studies, including marriage, divorce, family therapy, and other areas of key relevance to the discipline.
 The index contains more than 53,500 records, which are carefully selected from the most important sources within the discipline.

-- Counseling and Therapy in Video (Alexander Street) This link opens in a new windowProvides access to an online video collection for the study of social work, psychotherapy, psychology, and psychiatric counseling.
+- Counseling and Therapy in Video (Alexander Street) This link opens in a new windowAccess to over 1500 online videos for the study of social work, psychotherapy, psychology, and psychiatric counseling.
 Includes counseling sessions and demonstrations; expert consultations; lectures, presentations, and interviews of well-known therapists; and teaching & discussion guides.
-Includes over 700 hours and 700 videos.

 - PTSDpubs (formerly PILOTS) This link opens in a new windowCovers the Published International Literature On Traumatic Stress.
 Includes citations to literature on post-traumatic stress disorder (PTSD) and other mental-health sequelae of traumatic events, without disciplinary, linguistic, or geographical limitations.
 Sponsored by the U.S. Department of Veterans Affairs.

-Also freely available here. - Education Full-text (EBSCO) This link opens in a new window(Also known as Education Abstracts) Selectively indexes and abstracts articles from more than 400 English-language periodicals.
+Also freely available through U.S. Veterans Affairs. - Education Full-text (EBSCO) This link opens in a new window(Also known as Education Abstracts) Selectively indexes and abstracts articles from more than 400 English-language periodicals.
 Books relating to education published from 1995 to the present are also indexed.
 Indexing coverage begins with June 1983, abstracting begins with January 1994, and full-text coverage from more than 150 of the periodicals begins with January 1996.

 - Psychology and Behavioral Sciences Collection (EBSCO) This link opens in a new windowProvides full text/full image coverage for 575 scholarly journals, most of which are peer-reviewed.
 Topics covered include emotional and behavioral characteristics, psychiatry and psychology, mental processes, anthropology, and observational and experimental methods.